leplusorg/docker-hash/README.md

 ## Help

-To know more command line options of `sha256sum`:
+To know what are the message digest algorithms supported by `openssl`, you can run:

 ```
-$ docker run --rm -it --net=none thomasleplus/hash sha256sum --help
+$ docker run --rm -it --net=none thomasleplus/hash openssl help
 ```